Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

 Game 3 is Wednesday night, with 24-year-old playoff veteran Julio Urías pitching for the Dodgers against Kyle Wright, another rookie right-hander for the Braves.
 There have been 14 teams take a 2-0 lead in the best-of-seven NLCS, and all have gone on to win the pennant.

-Melacon came on with two outs after Corey Seager’s RBI double and Max Muncy’s two-run homer.
-Second baseman Albies then had a fielding error on Will Smith’s grounder before reigning NL MVP Cody Bellinger hit an RBI triple.
-AJ Pollock then grounded out to end the game.
+“This team’s got a lot of fight.
+We’ve done it all year” Seager said.
+“We were one swing, one anything away from tying that ballgame and going into extras.
+This is a long series.
+We’re looking up to the challenge.”

-Game 3 is Wednesday night, with 24-year-old playoff veteran Julio Urias pitching for the Dodgers against Kyle Wright, another rookie right-hander for the Braves.
-There have been 14 teams take a 2-0 lead in the best-of-seven NLCS, and all have gone on to win the pennant.
+Freeman was hit on his right elbow by Alex Wood in the eighth and was shaken up but stayed in the game.

-Freeman was hit on an elbow by Alex Wood in the eighth and was shaken up but stayed in the game.
+“Stung him pretty good and he lost feeling,” Snitker said.
+“But I think after he got through that inning and came back in, he got all of his strength back.
+He should be OK.”

 Anderson allowed one hit and struck out five, but walked five while throwing 85 pitches in four innings.
 The 22-year-old right-hander didn’t come out for the fifth after Braves batted around in the top of the frame, building a 6-0 lead while tying a LCS record with four walks in the inning.